-Museums are an excellent place to head, especially if it is a rainy day which it often is in Bilbao.
-Liz Pitt, our guest writer and expert from Bilbao has the museum Scoop on the rich diversity of museums.
+Museums are an excellent place to head, especially if it is a rainy day, which it often is in Bilbao.
+Writer Liz Pitt has the museum Scoop.

 1. The Guggenheim - The heavy hitter of museums in Bilbao.
-You can’t visit Bilbao without seeing Frank Ghery’s titanium monster.
+You can’t visit the city without seeing Frank Gehry’s titanium monster.
 In my opinion, the outside of the museum is just as impressive (if not more) as the inside, and if you aren’t a fan of modern art, you won’t miss much if you don’t go in.

-2. Fine Arts Museum is one of my favorite museums in Spain.
+2. The Fine Arts Museum is one of my favorite museums in Spain.
 It’s a very simple building, but it houses a huge collection of art.
-They always bring in very fascinating exhibits, and every Wednesday, the museum is free.
+They always bring in fascinating exhibits, and every Wednesday the museum is free.